TI-Tokyo/riak_kv/docs/NextGenREPL-GettingStarted.md

 These run-time changes are relevant to the local node only and its peer relationships.
 The node may still participate in full-sync operations prompted by a remote cluster even when full-sync is paused locally.

+When using auto-checks it also possible to suppress a fixed number of checks.
+By default if there are timeouts on queries, the full-sync manager will assume there is excess pressure in the system and enable auto_check_suppress automatically.
+This will disable the next two auto-checks.

+This can be triggered manually from remote_console `riak_kv_ttaaefs_manager:autocheck_suppress()`.

+To change the count of checks for which the suppression is enabled, either alter then environment variable `application:set_env(riak_kv, ttaaefs_autocheck_suppress_count, 4)` or when manually using suppression the count can be specified i.e. `riak_kv_ttaaefs_manager:autocheck_suppress(4)`.

 #### Trigger Tree Repairs

 When an `all_check` is prompted due to a `{clock_compare, 0}` result, there are two scenarios: